 - Lemons and Limes

 If you’re following a dairy-free diet, there are a number of dairy alternatives you can opt for.
-However, it is important to understand that many non-dairy milks and yogurts, don’t have a similar nutrition profile to dairy-based foods - specifically when it comes to protein.
+However, it is important to understand that many dairy-free milks and yogurts, don’t have a similar nutrition profile to dairy-based foods - specifically when it comes to protein.
 Be sure to check the nutrition facts labels for any of the following and look for versions with less added sugar and more protein.

 - Almond Milk and other plant based milks